gkhaburzaniya/pyscript-docs/docs/user-guide/dom.md

 ### JavaScript as a global reference

-In this situation, you have some JavaScript code that just globally defines "stuff" in the context of your web page via a `script` tag.
+In this situation, you have some JavaScript code that globally defines "stuff" in the context of your web page via a `script` tag.
 Your HTML will contain something like this: